Published on

 Gum disease

-If anything, it has been even harder to see a dental hygienist than a dentist because of fears that cleaning teeth can cause the Covid virus to be sprayed around a surgery.
+If anything, it has been even harder to see a dental hygienist than a dentist because of fears that cleaning teeth can cause the COVID-19 virus to be sprayed around a surgery.
 “Hygienists are still not doing procedures that cause a lot of aerosols.
 So they are doing a lot of hand scaling, rather than using an ultrasonic scaler,” says Phil Richards, based in Burton upon Trent, Staffordshire, who has been a dentist since 1998.
 An ultrasonic scaler is not just a fancy bit of kit.
 “As well as physically removing the tartar, the energy in water spray helps disrupt the bacteria, over and above what a hand scaler can do.”

-All experts agree, however, that regular and persistent cleaning of your teeth with a fluoride toothpaste can reverse gum disease.
+All experts agree, however, that regular and persistent cleaning of your teeth with fluoride toothpaste can reverse gum disease.
 And remember: spit, don’t rinse.
 “By not rinsing, the fluoride toothpaste sticks to your teeth and stops the bacteria doing its work,” Walmsley says.

-DIY dentistry gone wrong
+DIY dentistry has gone wrong

 During May and June, when a mere 3 per cent of normal dental treatments were being undertaken, some patients resorted to drastic measures.